-- Last day for taxing units' second quarterly payment for current CAD budget (Sec.
-6.06). - Last day for disabled or 65-or-older homeowners or homeowners in a disaster area to pay second installments on home taxes (Secs.
-31.031, 31.032). - Last day for cities to report information regarding reinvestment zones and tax increment financing plans to Texas Comptroller (Sec.
-311.019). - Last day for qualified community housing development corporations to file listing of property acquired or sold during the past year with the chief appraiser (Sec.
-11.182). - Target date for completion of reappraisal and inspection of properties - Collect and catalog sales and income and expense data
+- Last day for taxing units' second quarterly payment for the current year CAD budget (Sec.
+6.06(e)). - Last day for disabled or age 65 or older homeowners or disabled veterans and their surviving spouses qualified for Sec.
+11.22 exemptions to pay second installment on taxes with Feb.
+1 delinquency dates.
+Other delinquency dates have different installment payment deadlines.
+This deadline also applies to partially disabled veterans and their surviving spouses with homesteads donated from charitable organizations (Sec.
+31.031(a) and (a-1)). - Last day for homeowners or qualified businesses whose properties were damaged in a disaster area to pay second installment on taxes with Feb.
+1 delinquency dates.
+Other delinquency dates have different installment payment deadlines (Sec.
+31.032(a) and (b)). - Last day for qualified community housing development organizations to file listing of property acquired or sold during the past year with the chief appraiser (Sec.
+11.182(i)).

-April
+April 1